PSPDFKit/Xamarin-iOS/README.md

 #### Advanced build

-We use the `Default` build task which builds all binding projects as long as the frameworks are present inside each directory (see **Setp 2 - Copy required files**), if an optional framework is not present this Task will just skip.
+We use the `Default` build task which builds all binding projects as long as the frameworks are present inside each directory (see **Step 2 - Copy required files**), if an optional framework is not present this Task will just skip.

 In the case you just want the Mac bits to be built you can do `./build.sh --target mac`.
 Here are the most common tasks available in the build script, they are particularly useful when you are integrating this into a CI Server.